-As a classroom, each student will be given time to log into LinkedIn or create a LinkedIn account, where they will set up a profile.
-Once their profile is complete, students will have time to search for a job application posted online in a career they are interested in pursuing.
-Students will be tasked with finding a scam application and using the information presented on page 47 to determine if it is a scam or not, and will then present what gave away the scam job application.
-If students do not find a scam application, they can share a real job application and present how they knew this application was not fake.
+As a classroom, each student will be given time to log into LinkedIn or create a LinkedIn account and set up a profile.
+Once their profile is complete, students will have time to search for a job application online in a career they are interested in.
+Students will be tasked with finding a fake application and use the information presented on page 48 to determine if it is a scam or not.
+Then present what gave away the scam application.
+If students do not find a scam application, they can share a job post and how they knew the application was real.